Select any two GPUs for comparison

 Gaming Performance Comparison

 In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce 8600 GTS 512MB are massively better than the Nvidia GeForce FX 5200.

-The 8600 GTS was released less than a year after the GeForce FX 5200, and so they are likely to have similar driver support for optimizing performance when running the latest games.
+The 8600 GTS was released over three years more recently than the GeForce FX 5200, and so the 8600 GTS is likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the GeForce FX 5200 when running the latest games.

 The 8600 GTS has 384 MB more video memory than the GeForce FX 5200, so is likely to be slightly better at displaying game textures at higher resolutions.
 This is supported by the fact that the 8600 GTS also has superior memory performance overall.

 The 8600 GTS has 28.8 GB/sec greater memory bandwidth than the GeForce FX 5200, which means that the memory performance of the 8600 GTS is slightly better than the GeForce FX 5200.